PhiMarHal/goatgoat/faq.md

 <br>
 <h3>But really now, *how* safe is Impermax?
 I've seen yet another DeFi hack just last week!</h3>

-Many protocols are forked rather than built, with people who have little understanding of the code they use.
+Many protocols are forked rather than built, with little understanding of the code.

-Many other protocols have questionable design choices, playing fast and loose with security.
+Some other protocols have questionable design choices, playing fast and loose with security.

 Impermax was built with security in mind.
-The protocol is permissionless, in that there is no admin access to user funds.
+There is no admin access to user funds.

 Pairs are strictly isolated, so the collapse of any one pool would not cause contagion to the entire protocol.